-In collaboration with Tyne & Wear Archives and Museums, NESTA, and Micrsoft Research a discovery search interface was developed that aims to improve public access and engagement with digital heritage collections.
+In collaboration with Tyne & Wear Archives and Museums, Nesta and Microsoft Research a discovery search interface was developed that aims to improve public access and engagement with digital heritage collections.
 The exploratory web platform and novel search interface is implemented for Tyne & Wear Archives and Museums’ online collections and aims to encourage people to search and discover museum content online.
-Creatively connecting artefacts to rich online content such as texts, images and multimedia, the interface transforms searching online object catalogues into a playful exploratory museum experience.

 Using either email or social media, a browsing experience can be shared with the world.

-3. Transform a static data collection into a living, evolving digital archive.
+Turn a static data collection into a living, evolving digital archive.
 User-centered systems will be developed to capture audience interaction with collections.
-Object records have been expanded to incorporate web content that audience search has deemed relevant and engaging.
 The search engine iterates over time as audiences explore, continually refining its understanding of what web content is most likely to provoke a user journey through museum collections.

 Cinehack: Cape Town is a Participatory Action Research (PAR) project, which involved the production of music videos with musicians from the Cape Town Hip hop community.
 PAR involves working closely with communities to “address questions and issues that are significant for those who participate as co-researchers” (Reason and Bradbury, 2008).
 In this study, we worked with five musicians and groups of musicians, including a pilot study in Amsterdam with Mingus (a.k.a X24th).
 In Cape Town, we worked with ‘The Archetypes’ (a 3-MC crew from Guguletu), ‘BFK’ (an MC from Firgrove who works closely with producers J-Beatz and Evo), ‘Die Skerpste Lem’ (aka Lee-Urses Alexander, a respected MC from Paarl) and ‘The AA Meetings’ (a collective from Guguletu, led by Khobs Makuba, which also includes members of ‘The Archetypes’).